nagix/mini-tokyo-3d/DEVELOPER_GUIDE-en.md

 ##### **`zoomend`**

-Fired just after the map completes a transition from one zoom level to another, as the result of either user interaction or methods such as [`MiniTokyo3D#flyTo`](#flytooptions).
+Fired just after the map completes a transition from one zoom level to another, as the result of either user interaction or methods such as [`Map#flyTo`](#flytooptions).

 ###### Properties